circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 ## How to Ship Code Faster Using Continuous Integration and Delivery

-The following video describes continuous integration, provides a demo of the application, and includes a summary of continous deployment.
+The following video describes continuous integration, provides a demo of the application, and includes a summary of continuous deployment.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YGYoYSR-d98" frameborder="0" allowfullscreen></iframe>